 How to find the best language teacher for your child

 You might be surprised that the right language teachers for children might not have classroom experience.
 (If they do, consider it a bonus perk!)
 For kids, the ideal language teacher is someone who:

 - Can meet a child’s pace of learning

 - Is consistent with speaking the target language

-- Enjoys playing and being active
+- Enjoys activities and playing

 - Likes to sing songs and tell stories

-- Has experience working with young children
+- Has experience with children

-- Can be a friend
+- Can be a friend to the child

 - Reads fluently and can be flexible about reading pictures and not just the text